Coronavirus support for customers

 We have robust measures in place to ensure the continued safety and wellbeing of branch colleagues, including social distancing using security screens, enhanced cleaning standards and telephone appointments.
 In order to further protect our colleagues, customers and communities, we would ask that you only visit a branch if absolutely necessary.
 Please adhere to Government advice and stay at home where possible.

-Remember, our mobile app and online banking are available for your daily banking needs, helping you to continue managing your money from home.
+Remember, our mobile app, online banking and automated telephony service are available for your daily banking needs, helping you to continue managing your money from home.

 You can manage your money online and through our mobile banking app, without having to leave your home.
 To get started with mobile banking, you'll need to register for online banking first.
 You can do this quickly and easily from our app.